LBF38/obsidian-syncthing-integration/README.md

 - From the source code, please see [the Development section](#🛠️-development)
 - With [Obsidian42 BRAT](https://github.com/TfTHacker/obsidian42-brat)

+### Guides

+The best way to install the plugin is via the Obsidian Community Plugins tab.
+You can find a guide on how to do this [here](https://help.obsidian.md/Extending+Obsidian/Community+plugins).

+Otherwise, you can download the latest release from the [releases page](https://github.com/lbf38/obsidian-syncthing-integration/releases) on GitHub.
+Then, you can install the plugin manually by downloading the `main.js`, `manifest.json` and `styles.css` files and placing them in your vault's `.obsidian/plugins/obsidian-syncthing-integration` folder.

+If you want to install the plugin from the source code, please see [the Development section](#🛠️-development).

+Finally, you can install the plugin with [Obsidian42 BRAT](https://github.com/TfTHacker/obsidian42-brat) and provide the GitHub repository URL.
+Please see the [BRAT documentation](https://tfthacker.com/Obsidian+Plugins+by+TfTHacker/BRAT+-+Beta+Reviewer's+Auto-update+Tool/Quick+guide+for+using+BRAT)

 ## :wrench: Configuration

 :construction: This plugin is still in development.
 The configuration might not yet be fully available. :construction: